dartmouth-cs52-16x/16X-git-map/README.md

 #### Images
 To insert a new image just put a .jpg or .png in an `imgs` folder and use the syntax
 ```<img src="path-to-image-here">```
-OR
+or
 ```! [description] (path-to-image-here)```
 and remove the spaces.

 Pro Tip: Get a preview of your markdown file right inside Atom go to *Packages -> Markdown Preview -> Toggle Preview*, or the shortcut *SHIFT-CTRL-M*.
 Use this sparingly, however since it slows Atom down a lot!

 ## An Overview of Git
 Now that you've made some changes to the site, we'll go over how to use git to add, commit, and push your changes.
 Git is a code version control system and allows you to have a named log of your changes to the code and a way to work on the same files together with other people.
 It is sort of like an offline google docs where you *commit* (explicitly name) every set of changes.
 [Here's a good resource](http://rogerdudler.github.io/git-guide/) but we'll do the basics here.
-This is a good overview image for the things you'll be doing. **Devs should pay close attention to this!**
+This is a good overview image for the things you'll be doing. **CLI users should pay close attention to this!**

 <img src="http://i.stack.imgur.com/MgaV9.png" style="width:600px;">